TheWiseNoob/Laravel-JWT-Quotation-App/README.md

 ## Create Datebase

-- Create a database on your web server.
+- Create a database in your local database web server.
 I named mine 'laravel_jwt_app'.
 - If you chose a name other than 'laravel_jwt_app', replace it in the .env file at DB_DATABASE.
 - Enter your database username and password at DB_USERNAME and DB_PASSWORD in .env.